backbencher00/my-starter-blog/content/blog/internship2/index.md

 As part of my internship, I worked on the CNN neural Networks, performed denoising with the help of autoencoders with LSTM layers and segmentation with double-Unet for the project of prediction and classification of pancreatic cancer of dicom images.
 Apart from that, our team has converted dicom images into png files.

-Apart from the technical skills, working together as a team on a particular project has really improved by soft skills as I was able to:
+>Apart from the technical skills, working together as a team on a particular project has really improved by soft skills as I was able to:

 * Communicate my ideas in clear terms with my team
 * Collaborate with the team to uncover creative ideas and share different perspectives and experiences on tasks
 * Apply the concepts learnt to find answers to problems and formulate workable solutions
 * Accommodate my team’s needs as the Query Analyst by relaying queries from my team to Hamoye.

-The open-source projects did not only improve my skill set, but also served as a demo for real world job experience.

 ## After internship status